Community Needs Index 2023: Data updates and improvements

 The Community Needs Index is an area based measure.
 Both experiences of the people in an area and the area’s amenities and assets contribute to its “community need” characteristics.

 In the first iteration of the Community Needs Index we used 2017 Wards as the underlying geography.
-The justification being Wards tend to be centred around existing neighbourhoods, they are a familiar geography to people and they have names attached to them.
+This is because Wards tend to be centred around existing neighbourhoods, they are a familiar geography to people and they have names attached to them.

 However, there are challenges with using Wards as a geography.
-Wards change on an annual basis.
-To provide some context, 28.2% of the wards used in the first iteration of the Community Needs Index have now changed.
-Wards also vary in size quite dramatically and there are fewer datasets that are published directly at Ward level.
+Wards change on an annual basis, and vary in size quite dramatically.
+There are also fewer datasets that are published directly at Ward level.

 Indicator selection

-For the Community Needs Index 2023, we have reviewed the underlying indicators to assess whether they:
+For the Community Needs Index 2023, we reviewed the underlying indicators to assess whether they:

 • Are still appropriate measures